henok-projects/garden-waste-redesign/README.md

 3. Component Design:

-   - Each skip option is displayed as a card with relevant information.
+   -  Each skip option is presented as an interactive button styled as a dynamic card that reflects the corresponding skip size (in yards).
    - Clickable UI elements have hover/focus states for accessibility.

 4. Responsiveness: